jamarino/IntervalTree/README.md

 ## Trees

-This package currently offers two different interval tree implementations - `LightIntervalTree` and `QuickIntervalTree` - the former being the most memory-efficient and the latter using a bit more memory in exchange for some significant performance gains.
+This package currently offers two different interval tree implementations: `LightIntervalTree` and `QuickIntervalTree`.

+The former is the most memory-efficient and the latter uses a bit more memory, in exchange for some significant performance gains.

 Read on for more details and benchmarks.

 ### LightIntervalTree